openhealthcare/elcid-rfh/DEVELOPERS.md

 ## Integration: Read

-elCID reads data from with a number of upstream systems
+elCID reads data from a number of upstream systems:

 * Cerner Demographics
 * Cerner Appointments